 The Compost Bin

 You can buy a kitchen compost bin, or you can make one yourself.
 If you want to buy one, you have a lot of options.
-The basic kitchen compost bin is a small container with a charcoal filter to prevent smells.
+The basic kitchen compost bin with charcoal filters is a small container with a charcoal filter to prevent smells.

 You could also create your own worm composting bin.
 It’s not the simplest thing to put together – you’ll need some tools and some patience – but it should cost under $50.